dotnet/runtime/docs/design/coreclr/botr/readytorun-format.md

 The COR header and ECMA 335 metadata pointed to by the COM descriptor data directory item in the COFF header represent a full copy of the input IL and MSIL metadata it was generated from.

-For **Composite R2R files** there is no global CLI / COR header (as there are potentially multiple metadata blocks in the file).
+**Composite R2R files** currently conform to Windows PE executable file format as the native envelope.
+Moving forward we plan to gradually add support for platform-native executable formats (ELF on Linux, MachO on OSX) as the native envelopes.
+As a natural corollary There is no global CLI / COR header in the file.
 The ReadyToRun header structure is pointed to by the well-known export symbol `RTR_HEADER` and has the `READYTORUN_FLAG_COMPOSITE` flag set.

 Input MSIL metadata and IL streams can be either embedded in the composite R2R file or left as separate files on disk.
 In case of embedded MSIL, the "actual" metadata for the individual